docker-mailserver/docker-mailserver/docs/content/examples/tutorials/mailbox-compression.md

 Using `zstd` method seems to be the best and faster algorithm to date, according to a recent [mail_compress-benchmark](https://github.com/dovecot/documentation/edit/main/docs/core/plugins/mail_compress.md).

 While compression can be memory intensive for large messages, you can configure the plugin to limit the amount of memory consumed by the workers.
-Examples shown mention the the `vsz_limit` setting to limit to 1GB RAM for instance.
+Examples shown mention the `vsz_limit` setting to limit to 1GB RAM for instance.

 ## Setup